tarwn/lessthandot-hugo/blogs/content/posts/2012-11-27-book-review-microsoft-sql-server-1.md

 **Chapter 1: Background to T-SQL Querying and Programming**

 When you followed a bunch of trainings and read some books about SQL Server, you will possibly have seen some chapters on the origin and basics of relational databases and the SQL language.
 But I bet you have never seen a chapter like this one.
 In a straight and clear way Itzik guides you through the mathematics behind SQL, the flavors and architecture of SQL Server and the definitions of tables en data integrity.
-Now you&#8217;re ready to stand between other professionals and at least know what they are talking about.
+Now you're ready to stand between other professionals and at least know what they are talking about.
 For me, they should include these 25 pages in every SQL Server learning book.

 **Chapter 2: Single-Table Queries**

 In the largest chapter of this book, the writer explains every part of the SELECT statement and how these queries are processed by SQL Server.
-It&#8217;s the basis a user needs to start understanding set-based logic.
+It's the basis a user needs to start understanding set-based logic.
 In the second part of the chapter predicates and operators, CASE expressions, NULL handling, character data, date and time data and even metadata is handled.
 It might seem overwhelming for starters but all the essentials for writing queries are in this chapter.

 **Chapter 3: Joins**